trillek-team/trillek-computer/devices/TDA.md

  - 0x0002 : **SET_INT** :
    Sets interrupt message to A register value.
 If A is 0x0000, disables VSync interrupt.
 At boot/reset time the VSync is disabled.
+ - 0x0003 : **GET_CURSOR_CFG** :
+   Configures hardware cursor.
+Sets A register with the config values of the hardware cursor.
+ - 0x0004 : **SET_CURSOR_CFG** :
+   Configures hardware cursor.
+A register contains the new config.
+ - 0x0005 : **GET_CURSO** :
+   Gets the hardware cursor position.
+Sets A register with the row/column pair.
+ - 0x0006 : **SET_CURSO** :
+   Emplaces the hardware cursor on a particular row/column.
+A register haves the row/column pair.

 ### Text buffer